Nevada Labor Laws Guide

 The term “whistleblower” refers to employees who have inside knowledge of illegal practices or a safety hazard in the workplace.
 They must be able to report it and continue being employed.

-Here’s the list of reasons why employees can’t be discriminated against, or treated differently in any way:
+According to the Nevada Whistleblower Act, here’s the list of reasons why employees can’t be discriminated against or treated differently in any way:

 The set of regulations is applicable only to employers with 15 or more employees.